Laser Spine Surgery

 What to Expect from Jersey Spine Associates

-When you choose Jersey Spine Associates, we will go over your treatment options in detail and address any questions or concerns you may have.
+Because the use of lasers in spine surgery is not universally applicable, patient selection and clinical appropriateness is paramount to ensure good outcomes.
+Although we do not use lasers in our procedures, when you choose Jersey Spine Associates, we will review your diagnosis and all treatment options in detail and address any questions or concerns you may have.
 On the day of your surgery we will go over the details of the procedure so you know exactly what to expect, and we will be with you every step of the way.
 During your recovery, our professional staff will always be just a phone call away to provide the support you need.